MilesCranmer/playwright-mcp/README.md

+## Fork Notice

+This is a fork of the official Playwright MCP server with simple token efficiency improvements.
+All browser tools now default to showing only interactive elements (links, buttons, forms) instead of full page content.
+Use the `full=true` parameter to see complete page content when needed.

 ## Playwright MCP

 A Model Context Protocol (MCP) server that provides browser automation capabilities using [Playwright](https://playwright.dev).
 This server enables LLMs to interact with web pages through structured accessibility snapshots, bypassing the need for screenshots or visually-tuned models.